dalibor/dalibornasevic.com/_posts/2016-03-20-handling-bounces-fbls-and-list-unsubscribes.md

 To give a more practical example of how to use VERP, imagine there are 3 models in an application: `Email` that has one `Sender` and many `Recipient` models.
 The Return-Path of the email is set to a value like `user_1_email_2@example.com` and MTA software is configured to accept all incoming emails matching `/email_\d+_email_\d+@example.com/` pattern.
 Once an email is received and routed to the application, from the IDs in the local-part of the email address we can find the `Email`, `Sender` and `Recipient` models and do what's necessary with them.

 Some might ask why not use a custom header field instead!?
-It's because some mail servers does not return all headers from the original message which leads to difficulties in determining the details.
+It's because some mail servers do not return all headers from the original message which leads to difficulties in determining the details.

 ### Hard, soft and general bounces